chickblood/chickblood-website-official/README.md

 # chickblood

 ## Custom Hooks
 Custom hooks are created to better manage global states.
-Below are documentations on how to use them further.
+Below are documentations on how to use them in future development.

-### useColorPalette.js & ThemeProvider
+### Theming & Coloring
 #### useColorPalette hook
 Mananges colors appear in this project.
 It is defined in ```chickblood-test/src/hooks/useColorPalette.js``` To use it: